Acute Cough, Bronchitis (Adults)

 1. Honey (e.g. hot water with honey and lemon) can be used for soothing effect.

-2. Dextromethorphan, and guaifenesin-containing products (available over the counter in pharmacies) have some evidence for alleviating symptoms.
+2. Dextromethorphan, and guaifenesin-containing products (available over the counter in pharmacies) have limited evidence for alleviating symptoms.

-4. Codeine based products are not recommended as they have no proven efficacy and pose risk of adverse effects.
+3. Codeine based products are not recommended as they have no proven efficacy and pose risk of adverse effects.
+In addition the suppression of cough can be deleterious to proper airway clearance.

 Treatment